 Aspect Justification / Detail considered Consultation Scope of consultation The consultation requirements were identified and implemented.
 The decision was taken in accordance with NRW guidance, our Public Participation Statement and our Working Together Agreements.
 Responses to consultation, web publicising The web publicising, consultation and newspaper advertising responses were taken into account in the decision. and newspaper advertising The decision was taken in accordance with our guidance.
-European Direc tives Applicable directives All applicable European directives have been considered in the determination of the application.
+European Direc ctives Applicable directives All applicable European directives have been considered in the determination of the application.
 The site Extent of the site of the facility The operator has provided a plan which we consider is satisfactory, showing the extent of the site of the facility A plan is included in the permit and the operator is required to carry on the permitted activities within the site boundary.
 Site condition report The operator has provided a description of the condition of the site.
 We consider this description is satisfactory.
 The decision was taken in accordance with NRW guidance on site condition reports - guidance and templates (H5).
 Biodiversity, Heritage, Landscape and The application is within the relevant distance criteria of a number of nature conservation sites.
-Nature Conservation More specifically: There are several ancient woodlands and two local wildlife sites within 2km of the site.
+Nature Conservation More specifically: There are several ancient woodlands within 2km of the site.
+There are 7 SSSIs within 5km of the site.
+These being: